LMZouaoui/NestConvNeXt-IQA/README.md

 - Open the file `RunTest_predict_one_image.ipynb`
 - Set the path to the trained model.
 You may also use the provided pretrained models for `LWIR-IQA` and `TIIQAD`.
-- Set the path to the image to be predicted.
+- Set the path to the image which quality should be predicted.
 - Run the notebook.

 ## Results